xiaotongzuo/Research/README.md

-# Research
+## The Pilus Carbohydrates Modeling Project
 ---
-####The Pilus Carbohydrates Modeling Project.
---by Xiaotong Zuo, Aug.
+####A Research Project by Xiaotong Zuo, Aug.
 2015 - Feb.
-2016
+2016.

 ---
 ###Introduction